 I saw trailers with all kinds of figurines and jewels glued to the sides.
 Flags of all kinds: Jolly Rogers, POW MIA, rainbows, American, Canadian.
 Painted messages saying ‘love everybody’ and ‘no trespassing’ and ‘the sun works’.
 Walls made of tires, fences made of soda bottles and beer cans.
 The dusty sign for an makeshift internet café said “We Remember Freedom” and across the sandy road sat a library whose hand-painted sign said ‘Open 24/7’ and it was very open: a maze of bookshelves covered by a few sheets of plastic and canvas, its aisles of sandy Encyclopedia Britannicas, Michael Crichton novels, and Thoreau (of course) opening onto the endless Sonoran desert.

-Driving around, I felt uneasy snapping photographs because the phrase ‘people who want to be left alone’ still echoed in my head.
+Driving around, I felt uneasy snapping photographs.
+The refrain of people who want to be left alone echoed in my head.
 Yet I was fascinated and curious, which left me in a bind: I’m shy and I like to be left alone, and here was a society of people who ostensibly wanted the same, so who should I talk to?
 No matter, it was quiet that Wednesday afternoon in Slab City, save for the occasional sound of a radio or stray peal of laughter in a distant trailer.
 There were no rowdy bonfire parties or meditating yogis.
-I only passed two people: 1) a wild-haired leather-jacketed man frozen in 1968 walking his dachshund, who also wore a little leather jacket; and 2) a crisp man in a melon polo passing in front of the Living Water Mission, a trailer church painted sky blue.
+I only passed two people: 1) a leather-jacketed walking his dachshund, who also wore a little leather jacket; and 2) a crisp man in a melon polo standing in front of the Living Water Mission, a trailer church painted sky blue.
 Both men gave polite nods and carried on.